-Mufti’s 1961 autobiography was describing the first phase of his life.
-First, it seems a love story of a boy how challenged the social laws of the society.
+Mufti’s 1961 autobiography describes the first phase of his life.
+First, it seems like a love story of a boy who challenges the ordinary laws of society.

-Mufti’s autobiography was representing the second phase of his life.
-Alakh Nagri much impressed by Qudratullah Shahab’s thoughts and teachings.
-This parts deals with Sufism, religion, and mysticism.
+Mufti’s autobiography represents the second phase of his life.
+Alakh Nagri was much impressed by Qudratullah Shahab’s thoughts and teachings.
+This part deals with Sufism, religion, and mysticism.

-At last, I hope you liked this biography and books details of legend Mumtaz Mufti.
-For more details, you can also visit his website.
+Mumtaz also mentioned many quotes.
+He said great words and passages in his short stories.
+At last, I hope you liked this biography and book details of the legendary writer in Urdu.
+For more information, you can also visit his website.